 |Late (roughly 1950-1973)||Late Quenya||Sindarin|

 Second, while this lexicon provides Elvish-to-English translations, it does not provide a reverse dictionary of English-to-Elvish.
 Given Tolkien’s shifting linguistic conceptions, it can be difficult to pin down an exact English translation of many of his Elvish words.
 Furthermore, given the sparsity of the available Elvish vocabulary, there are many English words for which there is no Elvish equivalent.
-Often you will need to search for Elvish words that similar to your intended meaning if you cannot find an exact match.
+Often you will need to search for Elvish words that are similar to your intended meaning if you cannot find an exact match.
 There are several ways you can look for the Elvish translation of an English word in this lexicon:

 Third, you should bear in mind that Tolkien’s motivations for creating his Elvish languages were primarily artistic and aesthetic, and as such he never intended to “finish” the languages in a way that would allow them to be spoken, as you might expect with other invented languages such as Esperanto.
 For a discussion of the incomplete nature of the Elvish languages, see Carl Hostetter’s article on “Elvish as She Is Spoke” on the Elvish Linguistic Fellowship web site.